 There are presently two fellowship programs:

-1- Scholars Fellowship: Grants for the Scholars program are intended to support research that will advance the fields of animal law and policy.
+The goal of the research grants program is to support outstanding research that will advance the fields of animal law and policy.
 To be eligible for grants, principal investigators must be affiliated with an accredited academic institution or demonstrate a record of successful independent research.
 In addition to full-time faculty, graduate students and independent researchers are invited to apply.
-If interested, please make an introductory inquiry to Timothy Midura, TMidura@theBrooksInstitute.org.

-2- Aspiring Animal Law Professors: The fellowship for aspiring animal law professors is an academic-year fellowship for law students who are interested in pursuing a career in law teaching and who seek mentorship and an opportunity to develop a scholarly agenda in the field of animal law.
+The fellowship for emerging animal law professors is an academic-year fellowship for 2L and 3L law students interested in pursuing a career in law teaching and who seek mentorship and an opportunity to develop a scholarly agenda in the field of animal law.
 The goal of the fellowship is to increase the number of well-qualified persons who intend to pursue a faculty appointment in a United States law school and intend to make animal law a significant component of their teaching and research.
-If interested, please submit an application here.

 The application period for the 2023-2024 academic year has closed.
 The application for 2024-2025 will be available in Spring 2024.